-D. Standardized Testing
+E. Standardized Testing

-Standardized tests are administered during the elementary school years.
+Standardized tests are administered in grades 3-8.
 The purpose of these assessments is to determine how well students have mastered the skills and concepts identified in the New Jersey Student Learning Standards.

-Assessment Grade Administration Dates NJSLA LAL & MATH 3, 4, 5 April 28, 2025 - May 30, 2025 NJSLA-S SCIENCE 5 April 28, 2025 - May 30, 2025
+Assessment Grade Administration Dates NJSLA LAL & MATH 6,7,8 April 28, 2025 - May 30, 2025 NJSLA-S SCIENCE 8 April 28, 2025 - May 30, 2025

-These dates are tentative and subject to change.
+\These dates are tentative and subject to change.